E-Learning Course Content:

-Watch this video for a quick overview of the e-learning course you are buying:
+Watch this video for a quick overview of the e-learning course:

 *Please note: This course is not a formal RQF food safety & hygiene qualification, the level indicates the standard that the course is pitched at, so that businesses can choose who it is relevant to.